-- The Ombudsperson may not formally investigate a complaint until the complainant has exhausted all channels of assistance or appeal available to him.
+- The Ombudsperson may not formally investigate a complaint until the complainant has exhausted all available channels.

-- The Ombudsperson may not intervene in any way in situations covered by a valid collective agreement.
+- The Ombudsperson may not intervene in situations covered by a valid collective agreement.

 What measures are taken to protect confidentiality?

-Any discussion with the Office of the Ombudsperson, including the simple fact of having contacted the Ombudsperson, is considered confidential information.
-Neither senior University authorities nor student unions may access this information or the files held by the Ombudsperson.
+Any discussion with the Office of the Ombudsperson, including the fact of having contacted the Ombudsperson, is considered confidential information.
+Neither senior University authorities nor Student Unions may access this information or the files held by the Ombudsperson.